Pallet Racking Height

 aisle size diagram

-The height of doors through which trucks will travel is obviously critical.
-Frequently, even when the forks are in a closed position, the height from the ground to the top of the mast can be in excess of 2,400mm.
+The height of doors through which trucks will travel is critical.
+Frequently, even when the forks are in a closed position, the height from the ground to the top of the mast can be over 2,400mm.
 Many doors are 2,400mm or 2,100mm high.

 Pallets shown where clear access exists